rust-lang/log/rfcs/0000-structured-logging.md

 We'll look at `Value` in more detail later.
 For now, we can think of it as a container that normalizes capturing and emitting the structure of values.

-In the example from before:
+So, in the example from before:

 ```rust
 info!(